Lemon Law in North Carolina

 Most states have a lemon law that gives consumers justice if they bought or leased a new vehicle with serious defects.
 In North Carolina, manufacturers must warranty their new vehicles for at least 12 months or 12,000 miles from delivery.
-North Carolina's Lemon Law, officially known as the New Motor Vehicles Warranties Act (scroll down to NCGS 20-351), does not cover used vehicles.
+North Carolina's Lemon Law, officially known as the New Motor Vehicles Warranties Act, does not cover used vehicles.

-A lemon is a seriously defective car, van, motorcycle, or pickup truck where the defect cannot be repaired after a reasonable number of attempts, usually four or more.
-It also applies to vehicles that have been out of service for 20 or more days during the 12-month warranty period.
+A lemon is a seriously defective car, van, motorcycle, or pickup truck where the defect cannot be repaired after a reasonable number of attempts, usually 4 attempts or more.
+It also applies to vehicles that have been out of service for at least 20 days within 12 months of the motor vehicle delivery date.
 According to the law, the manufacturer must replace the vehicle or refund the customer's money, a choice made by the consumer.

 What's defined as seriously defective?
 A defect ("nonconformity") is one or more conditions that substantially impairs the value of the motor vehicle to the consumer.
 It's not limited to just operations of the car.
 If there are serious problems with the heat, air conditioning, or paint, they might substantially impair the vehicle's value to the consumer.
 The car can still be considered a lemon.

 Of course, there is a limit on this law.
 While there is no limit on when you may file a claim, the defect must have become apparent during the first 24 months or 24,000 miles of your ownership.
-The NC Department of Justice does recommend that you file your claim within three years of first noticing the defect.
+The NC Department of Justice does recommend that you file your claim within 3 years of first noticing the defect.

 How to Get Justice or "Remedies"